 On the research front, we would like to complete clinical trials using stem cells from allogenic sources (our proprietary technology) and launch it as a product for the masses in an endeavor to mitigate many chronic, degenerative, and life threatening disorders.

-Cade Hildreth: Is ReeLabs interested in partnerships, collaborations, or investments?
+Cade Hildreth: Is ReeLabs seeking in partnerships, collaborations, or investments?

 Dr. Abhijit Bopardikar: Yes, we welcome like-minded people and companies to collaborate with us for all of the above.